midchll/Ascii_Spin/README.md

 ## Ascii_Spin

-> Standard b/w image to ascii conversion but voxelized, stacked on z-axis, and rotated around y for 3D spinning effect.
-I created this as a proof of concept for my ideal stylized masthead for future project.
-Some test images are included but main function variables must be updated as this is the entry point.
-The rendering can be seen on the html document which iterates over exported frames.
+### Mostly standard reversable b/w image to ascii conversion that's voxelized, layered on z-axis, and rotated around y for a spinning 3D object effect.
+#### I created this as a proof of concept for my ideal stylized masthead for a future project.
+#### Some test images are included but globals must be updated as main.py is the 'entry point'.
+Upon running, frames are exported to ascii_frames.json and can be iterated and printed to the DOM.
+View index.html in browser to see effect.